griphiam/markphilpot_com/content/2015/review_bakemonogatari.md

 ![Suruga]({filename}/images/anime/2009/bakemonogatari/suruga.jpg){: .center}

-Ah Suruga Kanbaru, the star of the highschool basketball team and underclassman to Koyomi and Senjogahara.
+Ah Suruga Kanbaru, the star of the high school basketball team and underclassman to Koyomi and Senjogahara.

 ### Nadeko Snake